openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 =====================================

 All courses include a page named **Discussion**.
-When you create a course, a discussion topic named "General" is available for you to include by default.
+When you create a course, a course-wide discussion topic named "General" is already included by default.

-You can add more course-wide discussion topics to guide how students share and find information during your course.
-Such course-wide topics might include Feedback, Troubleshooting, or Technical Help.
+You can add additional course-wide discussion topics to guide how students share and find information during your course.
+Such course-wide topics might include Introduction and Announcements, Feedback, or Troubleshooting.
 Discussions in these topics can begin as soon as your course is available.

+.. note:: Make sure each discussion topic in your course has a unique name, whether it is a course-wide topic or a content-specific discussion topic that you add as a discussion component.
+If different discussion topics share the same name, learners might be confused as to which discussion topic they are participating in.
+For example, do not add a content-specific discussion topic named "General", because a course-wide discussion topic named "General" already exists in every course.

-To create a course-wide discussion topic:
+To create a course-wide discussion topic, follow these steps.

 #.
 Open your course in Studio.